This post may contain affiliate links.

 Cumin Seeds

-Cumin seeds are the main flavor of our vinaigrette.
-We use them also in vinaigrettes, soups and even sauces.
-If you don’t have cumin seeds in hand, we recommend you buy some!
+Cumin seeds are the main flavor of my vinaigrette.
+I use them also in vinaigrettes, soups and even sauces.
+If you don’t have cumin seeds in hand, I recommend you buy some!

 White Balsamic Vinegar